What is the Energy Charter Treaty?

 |EGS v.
 Bosnia and Herzegovina||Coal & thermal power||Unclear.
 Slovenian state owned firm without employees.||1 billion|

 “This is the public’s money at stake….
 The person paying for it isn’t big business… or anyone who could afford it, no it’s the poor man in the streets.”

-i.e. claims which could still be won – have a collective monetary value of US$35 billion.
+Claims which could still be won by the investors have a collective monetary value of US$32 billion (information is available for only half of pending cases).
 The staggering price tags of ECT lawsuits show the potentially disastrous impacts they can have on public budgets.

-Governments have been ordered or agreed to pay more than US$51.2 billion in damages from the public purse
+Governments have been ordered or agreed to pay more than US$52 billion in damages from the public purse

 |Mongolia||80 million||Public health spending for 524,590 people|